bodote/bodote.github.io/_posts/2021-09-07-TDD-TestFirst-Teil3-Beweise.md

 - Der eigentliche Witz ist aber vor allem: Wir schreiben den Test **BEVOR** wir den Code für die eigentlich nützliche Unit schreiben.

-## Was sich leider erst mit viel Praxis erschließt
+## Was sich erst mit viel Praxis erschließt

-leider sieh man an so einem einfachen Beispiel noch nicht, wie sich TestFirst auf die Softwarearchitektur auswirkt.
-Das offenbart sich nach meiner Erfahrung erst dann, wenn man wirklich komplexte Anforderungen programmiert und der Code einen gewissen umfang an Verschiedenen Klassen hat.
+Leider sieht der Product Ower, Scrum Master oder der noch nicht so erfahrene Entwickler an so einem einfachen Beispiel noch nicht, wie sich TestFirst auf die Softwarearchitektur auswirkt.
+Das offenbart sich nach meiner Erfahrung erst dann, wenn man wirklich komplexte Anforderungen programmiert und der Code einen gewissen Umfang an verschiedenen Klassen hat.

 Das heißt für euch: wenn Ihr selbst die Erfahrung machen wollt, dann müsst ihr leider den langen Weg gehen.
 Es gibt keine Abkürzung Dazu passt auch prima das Zitat aus dem "Test-Driven Java Developmeht" - Buch unten.

+> \"It\'s not an easy thing to master TDD.
+Even after learning all the
+> theory and going through best practices and anti-patterns, the journey
+> is only just beginning. **TDD requires time and a lot of practice**.
+It\'s a
+> long trip that does not stop with this book.
+As a matter of fact, it
+> never truly ends.
+There are always new ways to become more proficient
+> and faster.
+However, even though the cost is high, the benefits are even
+> higher. **People who have spent enough time with TDD claim that there is
+> no other way to develop a software.** We are one of them and we\'re sure
+> that you will be too.\"[^3]

-Meine Überzeugung ist, das den sehr guten Softwareentwickler von den Gewinner der Championsleague (um mal einen Vergleich aus dem Fußball zu bemühen) unterscheidet, ist, unter anderem TDD zu beherschen.
+Meine Überzeugung ist, das den sehr guten Softwareentwickler von dem Gewinner der Championsleague trennt, ist, unter anderem TDD zu beherschen. (..um auch mal einen Vergleich aus dem Fußball zu bemühen)

-# Die wichtigen Fragen.
+# Die häufigsten Fragen

 ## Warum findet man so wenige Programmierer die das tatsächlich tun ?